gardener/external-dns-management/README.md

       --azure-dns.ratelimiter.burst int                               number of burst requests for rate limiter --azure-dns.ratelimiter.enabled                                 enables rate limiter for DNS provider requests --azure-dns.ratelimiter.qps int                                 maximum requests/queries per second
+      --azure-private-dns.advanced.batch-size int                     batch size for change requests (currently only used for aws-route53)
+      --azure-private-dns.advanced.max-retries int                    maximum number of retries to avoid paging stops on throttling (currently only used for aws-route53)
+      --azure-private-dns.blocked-zone zone-id                        Blocks a zone given in the format zone-id from a provider as if the zone is not existing.
+      --azure-private-dns.ratelimiter.burst int                       number of burst requests for rate limiter --azure-private-dns.ratelimiter.enabled                         enables rate limiter for DNS provider requests --azure-private-dns.ratelimiter.qps int                         maximum requests/queries per second
       --bind-address-http string                                      HTTP server bind address
       --blocked-zone zone-id                                          Blocks a zone given in the format zone-id from a provider as if the zone is not existing.
       --cache-dir string                                              Directory to store zone caches (for reload after restart)